Blo0dMaple/Python-A-course-for-newbies/introductions.md

 #### Tuple

-A tuple is an ordered collection of different data types like list but tuples can not be modified once they are created.
-They are immutable.
+A **tuple** is a lot like a **list**—it can store multiple items in a specific order, and those items can be of different data types.
+The big difference? **Once you create a tuple, you can't change it.** 🚫 That means you can't add, remove, or update its items.
+In Python terms, tuples are **immutable**, making them perfect for storing data that should stay the same.

 **Example:**